keptn/keptn.github.io/content/docs/0.16.x/automated_operations/remediation/index.md

 A remediation is configured based on two properties:

 * **problemType**: Maps a problem to a remediation.
-* **actionsOnOpen**: Declares a list of actions triggered in course of the remediation.
+* **actionsOnOpen**: Declares a list of actions triggered in the course of the remediation.

 ### Problem type

 The problem type maps a problem to a remediation by a matching problem title.

 -	It is possible to declare multiple problem types for a remediation.
 -	For the case of triggering a remediation based on an unknown problem, the problem type `default` is supported.

 The below example shows a remediation configured for the problem type *Response time degradation* and *Failure rate increase* as well as any unknown problem.